 Different strains of ransomware do this with their methods but all are cruel and leave your files vulnerable.
 Whether it’s the infamous Not Petya strain or the terrifying and dramatic Jigsaw ransomware, you don’t want to deal with ransomware.

-Cybersecurity is the best form of protection when it comes to such attacks.
-It also comes in many forms but if you value your files you might want to look into getting some protection soon.
+Cyber-security is the best form of protection when it comes to such attacks.
+Cyber-security also comes in many forms but if you value your files you might want to look into getting some protection soon.

 In this case, a little bit of prevention may determine the fate of your beloved files.